emsesp/docs/docs/Configuring.md

 ## Adding external sensors

 External sensors, like temperature and analog sensors can be attached to a range of GPIO pins on the ESP32 chip.
-If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the Web UI without any configuration.
+If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the WebUI without any configuration.

 To add custom sensors click on the `+` next to `Sensors` from the Dashboard and choose between a normal Digital in/out, a Counter (counting on/off pulses), ADC for measuring voltages, Timer, Rate and PWM 0-2.